 - Avoiding drinking alcohol on an empty stomach

 - Check your fingernails – if you have small white marks opt to take 15mg of zinc each day with food – see how you feel as when zinc is deficient you tend to feel energised after 15 minutes of taking.
-Zinc is not necessary long-term so always work with a practitioner who understands the use of zinc as too much zinc can deplete iron.
+Zinc is not a mineral that you should take long term but instead try taking for one month if you feel it is making you feel better and then stop.